 Most years PC and interested children plant a garden (I fall into the black thumb category).
-Our garden however has never really thrived, unrelated to PC’s dedication and talent, but to it’s location, the garden was tucked away in an area of insufficient sunshine.
+Our garden however has never really thrived, unrelated to PC’s dedication and talent.
+More to do with it’s location as the garden was tucked away in an area of insufficient sunshine.
 It was long on PC’s list to relocate but as a man possessed of a long ‘honey do’ list and with little time, giving his garden the attention it needed was a dream but not a priority.

-The ‘trampoline garden’ sits in the midst of our back yard, we encircled the garden with tin, then drilled over 300 holes into every curve of the corrugates, then wire was ‘woven’ in and out to attach the poly pipe to the top of the tin.
-The wire was then attached to the poly pipe and has successfully kept out the dog, chooks and kangaroos.
+The ‘trampoline garden’ sits in the midst of our back yard.
+We encircled the garden with tin and drilled over 300 holes into every curve of the corrugates.
+Wire was then ‘woven’ in and out to attach the poly pipe to the top of the tin.
+Wire was then attached to the poly pipe and has successfully kept out the dog, chooks and kangaroos.
 It was impressive to see the boys’ tenacity and we were appreciative of the girls’ assistance.

-Two months on the garden is not only is a source of delight to the children who tend it daily, but has also begun to be a source of food, it is thriving.
+Two months on the garden is a source of delight to the children who tend it daily.
+It has also begun to be a source of food, it is thriving.